TheBigEye/Aircraft/README.md

 ## Aircraft

-A modified version of Minicraft+ that adds much more
+A modified version of Minicraft+ that adds much more.

-## characteristics
+## Characteristics
-- The most important features that this mod adds
+The most important features that this mod adds.

 - New diversity of bosses.
 - New vegetation.